 We immediately had a connection with Lyuska.
 She is a sociable, open, and hospitable person.
 She always has some treats for a guest.

 Her daughter and grandson take turns visiting Lyuska.
-She helps them with potatoes, pickles, fresh fruits, and vegetables in summer.
+She helps them with potatoes, pickles, fresh fruits, and vegetables in the summer.
 During the summer season, she also has real neighbors, Yulia with her husband and Rita with her son.

 All the things she can’t make herself, like sugar, salt, bread, matches, or cognac Lyuska gets delivered to her house by relatives or neighbors.
-She has a cellphone, after all – a true sign of civilization.
+She has a cell phone, after all – a true sign of civilization.

 “Roads, as well as salary, football and cinema are sh*t!” – says Lyuska